Townhead: Early history 15th–20th century

-Mid 20th century to present: slum clearance, gentrification and regeneration
+Mid 20th century–present

 In line with post-war gentrification going on in Glasgow at the time, and in line with recommendations from the Bruce Report, and the wider trend towards slum clearance the mid 1950s onward saw great change in Townhead.
 Like Anderston and the Gorbals, Townhead was designated a Comprehensive Development Area (CDA), which meant that huge swathes of tenement housing was demolished and its population rehomed.
 Townhead's original main thoroughfare – Parliamentary Road, was destroyed along with large portions of the original street plan, upon which new housing estates – a mixture of lower density maisonette blocks and four 24-storey tower blocks replaced the old tenement housing.
 While some Townhead residents were rehomed in the new buildings, others were moved to new estates on the outer fringes of the city.
 As a result, almost none of the tenements in Townhead have survived, although some of the original street names live on in the names of the tower blocks and footpaths.
 North of Parliamentary Road, the cleared area was devoted to a new industrial zone, which stretched towards Baird Street with the new Glasgow Inner Ring Road acting as its boundary, and comprised mainly new industrial units.
 The controversial eastern flank of the ring road, which would have swung southwards along the route of Castle Street and necessitated the demolition and rebuilding of Glasgow Royal Infirmary, was abandoned and the original Victorian hospital was given an indefinite stay of execution (although the hospital was substantially expanded in the late 1970s).
 The artist Joan Eardley captured much of this redevelopment from her studio in Townhead.